 Monitoring wells at ST032 are sampled annually under the Travis AFB GSAP, usually in the May timeframe.
-Because of the difficulty in accessing the site, a base project manager conducted a LUC inspection during the sampling event.
-During the 2010 GSAP annual event, no LUC deficiencies were noted.
-Photographs 19 and 20 in Appendix B of this report provide two views of ST032 during groundwater sample collection last summer.
+Because of the difficulty in accessing the site, a base project manager conducts a LUC inspection during the sampling event.
+During the 2011 GSAP annual event, no LUC deficiencies were noted.
+No photographs of ST032 were taken during the 2011 GSAP event.